hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 We also have an <a href="http://faq.hood.ie" target="_blank">FAQ</a> that could prove useful if things go wrong.

-If you find this guide in error or out of date, you could also <a href="https://github.com/hoodiehq/documentation/issues" target="_blank">open an issue</a> or <a href="https://github.com/hoodiehq/documentation/pulls" target="_blank">submit a pull request</a> with your corrections to [this file](https://github.com/hoodiehq/documentation/blob/gh-pages/en/techdocs/api/client/hoodie.md).
+If you find this guide in error or out of date, you could also <a href="https://github.com/hoodiehq/documentation/issues" target="_blank">open an issue</a> or submit a pull request with your corrections to <a href="https://github.com/hoodiehq/documentation/blob/gh-pages/en/techdocs/api/client/hoodie.md" target="_blank">this file</a>.